 When will I get paid?

-Students will be paid at the end of each month.
-All student-employees are required to have payroll checks directly deposited.
-Student-employees will be given a payroll calendar when hired that will show the actual date of direct deposit.
+Students paid at the end of each month.
+All student employees are required to have payroll checks directly deposited.
+Student employees are given a payroll calendar when hired displaying the actual date of direct deposit.

 Are Federal Work-Study jobs on campus or off campus?